This feature is used to develop ETL definitions.

 This function validates an ETL definition.

-On the ETL Definitions page, select the definition from the table and click the Actions - Validate - Selected menu option.
-Select the All menu option to validate all ETL definitions.
+On the ETL Definitions page, select a definition in the table, then click Actions > Validate > Selected.
+Select the “All” menu option to validate all ETL definitions.

-The system validates the definition for ETL step configuration settings, and a confirmation message is displayed in the top-right hand corner.
-Validating an ETL process workflow involves ensuring that the steps, unique variables and globals, logic, and outcomes of a process effectively and accurately achieve the intended goal.
+The system validates the ETL step configuration settings, and a confirmation message is displayed in the top-right corner.
+Validating an ETL process workflow involves ensuring that the steps, unique variables and globals, logic, and outcomes effectively and accurately achieve the intended goal.

 Remove Instances.

-This function removes selected instances by their status or all for an ETL definition.
+This function removes selected instances by status or all instances for an ETL definition.

-On the ETL Definitions page, select the definition that has instances from the table and click the Actions - Remove Instances menu option.
+On the ETL Definitions page, select the definition that has instances in the table, then click Actions > Remove Instances.

-Click the OK button to confirm the removal of instances.
+Click OK to confirm the removal of the instances.

-The instances are removed permanently, and a confirmation message is displayed in the top right-hand corner.
+The instances are permanently removed, and a confirmation message appears in the top-right corner.

 Favorites.